gcordalis/devconnect25_demo/prover-demo/server/README.md

-# verifier-server
+# Prover Server

-An implementation of the interactive verifier server in Rust.
+WebSocket server that acts as the TLSNotary prover in the DevConnect demo.

 ## Running the server
 1. Configure this server setting via the global variables defined in [main.rs](./src/main.rs) — please ensure that the hardcoded `SERVER_DOMAIN` has the same value on the prover side.